Medical Aid from R1,550 p/m

 - Medical Aid: Choose between hospital plan or comprehensive cover.

-- Medical Insurance: Covers private hospital admission and certain day-to-day doctor's fees.
+- Health Insurance: Covers private hospital admission and certain day-to-day doctor's fees.

 - Pays for maternity benefits and childbirth in private hospitals